DavidGoddard98/SoftwareAnnotations/README.md

 * Switch statements
 * While loops

-Suffice to say that a combination of these working in conjunction can also be inferred.

 ### Conditionals

-As shown previously, simple if statements can be detected, yet in addition to this, if/else and if/else if/ else can also be implied:
+As shown previously, simple if statements can be detected.
+Additionally, if/else and if/else if/ else statements can also be implied:

 #### If/Else